luizpedrobt/FeedbackControlSystems_FinalProject/README.md

 This project was developed as part of the Feedback Control Systems Lab course during my undergraduate studies.
-It was a collaborative effort, carried out in pairs, with the objective of designing a digital PID controller to regulate temperature within a controlled environment.
+It was a collaborative effort, carried out in pairs (@github/fcarvalhop), with the objective of designing a digital PID controller to regulate temperature within a controlled environment.

 The project entailed designing a PCB to integrate all the necessary circuits, which was accomplished using KiCad 7.0 software.